ModelEarth/community/projects/github-actions/README.md

 Cooridinate with Abrie on your pipeline work using Github Actions.
 See his 4 sample Github Action projects below.

-We are now pull CSV files froom Google Sheets every 5 minutes in the [Python Pipeline](https://github.com/modelearth/python-pipeline) set up by Dan van Kley.
+We are now pulling CSV files froom Google Sheets every 5 minutes in the [Python Pipeline](https://github.com/modelearth/python-pipeline) set up by Dan van Kley.

 [Learn about our Data Setup](../../../localsite/info/data) and view a sample Display Datasets using Tabular.